Stitching Monte Carlo samples: Examples

+The inelastic $\Pp\Pp$ scattering cross section at $\sqrt{s} = 14$~\TeV amounts to $\approx 80$~mb, resulting in up to $200$ simultaneous $\Pp\Pp$ interactions per crossing of the proton beams at the nominal HL-LHC instantaneous luminosity~\cite{TDR_Phase2_LHC}.
+The vast majority of these interactions are inelastic $\Pp\Pp$ scatterings with low momentum exchange, which predominantly arise from the exchange of gluons between the colliding protons.
+We refer to inelastic $\Pp\Pp$ scattering interactions with no further selection applied as ``minimum bias'' events.
+In order to estimate the rates of triggers at the HL-LHC, MC samples of minimum bias events are produced at LO in pQCD using the program \PYTHIA.
+The minimum bias samples are complemented by samples of inelastic $\Pp\Pp$ scattering interactions in which a significant amount of transverse momentum, denoted by the symbol $\pThat$, is exchanged between the scattered protons.
+The stitching of the minimum bias samples with samples generated for different ranges in $\pThat$ allows to estimate the trigger rates with lower statistical uncertainties.

-The application of the stitching procedure to the case of estimating trigger rates at the HL-LHC demonstrates the flexibility of our formalism.
-As mentioned in Section~\ref{sec:examples}, the probability $P^{I} = P^{i_{1},\dots,i_{N_{\pileup}+1}}$ follows a multinomial distribution in this example.
-The symbol $N_{\pileup}$ denotes the number of pileup (PU) interactions that occur in the same crossing of the proton beams as the hard-scatter (HS) interaction.
-The distinction between the HS interaction and the PU is artificial and is solely made for the purpose of MC production: The HS interaction as well as the PU are of the same kind of inelastic $\Pp\Pp$ scatterings, predominantly arising from the exchange of gluons between the colliding protons, and solely differ by the transverse momentum $\pThat$ that is exchanged in the scattering.
+The production of MC samples used for estimating trigger rates at the HL-LHC proceeds by first simulating one ``hard-scatter'' (HS) interaction within a given range in $\pThat$ and then adding a number of additional inelastic $\Pp\Pp$ scattering interactions of the minimum bias kind to the same event, in order to simulate the pileup (PU).
+We use the symbol $N_{\pileup}$ to denote the total number of PU interactions that occur in the same crossing of the proton beams as the HS interaction.
+No selection on $\pThat$ is applied when simulating the PU interactions.
+We remark that the distinction between the HS interaction and the PU interactions is artificial and solely made for the purpose of MC production.
+The HS interaction and the PU interactions will be indistinguishable in the data that will be recorded at the HL-LHC: The scattering in which the transverse momentum exchange between the protons amounts to $\pThat$ may occur in any of the $N_{\pileup} + 1$ simultaneous $\Pp\Pp$ interactions.
+Our formalism treats the HS interaction and the PU interactions on an equal footing.

 The ``inclusive'' sample in this example are events containing $N_{\pileup} + 1$ minimum bias interactions, where for each event the number of PU interactions, $N_{\pileup}$, is sampled at random from the Poisson probability distribution: